krobelus/gitlab-offline-review/README.md

 # gitlab-offline-review

 GitLab and GitHub have many advantages but their web-based code review UI lack flexibility.
-It's hard to make them display data in the way you might want.
+Those UIs are not meant to be customized or integrated with other tools.
 Additionally, they can be real slow and refuse to handle large diffs.
 To overcome those limitations, I prefer to use native applications like an editor or a Git frontend.
 By default, those apps don't know how to talk to GitLab.

 [git-bug](https://github.com/MichaelMure/git-bug) can be used to automate